 Teaching Assistants and Graduate Student Readers working 25% or more will receive a partial fee remission.

 All graduate Readers are required to work 110 hours per quarter to receive a partial fee waiver from the University.
 All rates are subject to change.
-The fee remission does NOT pay the University Center Fee, the Recreation Facility Fee or the GSA Fee.
-These fees total approximately $175.62 and are the responsibility of the student to pay.
+The fee remission does NOT pay the University Center Fee, the Recreation Facility Fee, the GSA Fee, or the Student Transportation Fee.
+These fees total approximately $195.04 and are the responsibility of the student to pay.
 The TA position also pays the health insurance fee.
 The partial fee waiver does not cover non-resident tuition.

 Applications are reviewed by the teaching faculty during and after the application period.
 If you are chosen for a position, you will receive an email that contains your appointment letter.
 Due to the high volume of applications, we are not able to email those who are not successful in obtaining a position.
 We do not recommend contacting the professor of the course because of the high volume of inquiries.

 English Language Requirement for International Teaching Assistants (TA)